 Running your finger under each word as you read starts developing literacy skills for small children in ways you might not even imagine.
 Reading and writing left to right, and top to bottom, doesn't come naturally to all young children.
 Running your finger under each word as you read helps children develop a sense of orientation.
 At first your child may not even notice what you're doing with your finger–but they will sooner or later.
 Then your child will start watching your finger, and as he does, he'll not only develop a sense of orientation for reading and writing, but he'll begin developing a concept of words, spacing between words and print.
-Before you know it, he will start running his finger under words as you read mimicing what he's seen you do, and he will begin pretending to read–a very big step toward early childhood literacy.
+Before you know it, he will start running his finger under words as you read mimicking what he's seen you do, and he will begin pretending to read–a very big step toward early childhood literacy.

 Focus on vocabulary

 A child doesn't have to know how to read to build vocabulary.
 In fact, much of a child's vocabulary is acquired long before he starts to read.
-Having a well developed vocabularly is key to learning how to read down the road.
+Having a well developed vocabulary is key to learning how to read down the road.

 Developing a strong vocabulary at a young age helps children develop "background knowledge" that they'll draw on for future learning.
 Most parents, and even some educators, don't realize that the human brain–especially the brain of a child–learns by attaching new information to old information.
 If we can attach something new to something old, it is easier for us to understand it.
 Helping your child build background knowledge, by developing their vocabulary, will make it much easier for them to grow their vocabulary and learn to read when they start school.
 Did you know that children who enter kindergarten with a strong vocabulary are typically able to learn 8 new words per day, while children who struggle with vocabulary learn only 2 words per day?
-The stronger your child's vocabularly, the easier time he'll have learning how to read and comprehending what he's reading.
+The stronger your child's vocabulary, the easier time he'll have learning how to read and comprehending what he's reading.

 Use your story time to expand your child's vocabulary.
 Take time to point out important words.
 Use picture books to start developing associations between words and the objects and meanings they represent.
 As you read, discuss important words with your child that he may not know.
 Building your child's vocabulary at a young age will make it much easier for him when he starts learning to read.